IMPORTANT INFORMATION FOR 2015: CREDIT REFUNDS

 Visit www.easyrefundcard.com to learn more about the benefits that accompany the new Anderson Easy Refund Program.
 Click here for more information on Higher One.

 Be prepared to purchase books and supplies when you arrive on campus using a personal check or credit card.
 The estimated average cost of books and supplies per semester is $600.
-You may charge to your account the cost of your books and supplies purchased at the University Bookstore during the first two weeks of school.
+You may charge to your account the cost of your books and supplies purchased at the AU Campus Store during the first two weeks of school.

 - Room (semi-private)